-Because Survival = Benefit rolls, I recommend choosing Assignments with lower Survival roll requirements over easier Advancement.
+Because surviving in a carerr = benefit rolls, I recommend choosing Assignments with lower Survival roll requirements over easier Advancement.
 For example, take Corporate Agent instead of Intelligence Agent.
 Mishaps are bad, and can both reduce your stats through injury, and forfeit your Benefit roll for the term.

 Each switch in career gives you a lower chance to qualify (e.g. DM-1 for each previous career), so you should progress from the hardest-to-qualify (e.g. Agent, Marine, Navy, Rogue, Scholar), to the easier ones (Citizen, Entertainer, Merchant, Scout).
 Noble is a special case, where you auto-qualify if you have SOC 10+, so leave that for the end if you have that score.

-It’s worth noting that your INT usually goes up over time, as many careers can give you an INT bonus, so careers like Marine (END) and Rogue (DEX) are relatively harder to qualify for later, because your INT might end up with a greater bonus, and mishaps actually might reduce your physical scores, as well.
+It’s worth noting that your INT usually goes up over time, as many careers can give you an INT bonus, so careers like Marine (END-focused) and Rogue (DEX-focused) are relatively harder to qualify for later, because your INT might end up with a greater bonus, and mishaps actually might reduce your physical scores, as well.

 Best Starting Careers

-If you are planning for a variety of skills, the Careers with the best starting skill sets are (in alphabetical order only):
+If you are planning for a variety of skills, the Careers with the best starting skill sets are (in alphabetical order):